 The financial crisis was primarily caused by deregulation in the financial industry.
 That permitted banks to engage in hedge fund trading with derivatives.
 Banks then demanded more mortgages to support the profitable sale of these derivatives.
 They created interest-only loans that became affordable to subprime borrowers.

 Senator Gramm's wife, who had formerly held the post of Chairwoman of the Commodities Future Trading Commission, was an Enron board member.
 Enron was a major contributor to Senator Gramm’s campaigns.
 Federal Reserve Chairman Alan Greenspan and former Treasury Secretary Larry Summers also lobbied for the bill’s passage.

 Enron wanted to engage in derivatives trading using its online futures exchanges.
 Enron argued that foreign derivatives exchanges were giving overseas firms an unfair competitive advantage.

 Big banks had the resources to become sophisticated at the use of these complicated derivatives.
 The banks with the most complicated financial products made the most money.
 That enabled them to buy out smaller, safer banks.
-By 2008, many of these major banks became too big to fail.
+By 2008, many of these major banks became "too big to fail."

 The hedge fund then bundles your mortgage with a lot of other similar mortgages.
 They used computer models to figure out what the bundle is worth based on several factors.
 These included the monthly payments, the total amount owed, the likelihood you will repay, and future home prices.
 The hedge fund then sells the mortgage-backed security to investors.

 Since the bank sold your mortgage, it can make new loans with the money it received.
 It may still collect your payments, but it sends them along to the hedge fund, who sends it to their investors.
 Of course, everyone takes a cut along the way, which is one reason they were so popular.
 It was basically risk-free for the bank and the hedge fund.

-The investors took all the risk of default.
-But they didn't worry about the risk because they had insurance, called credit default swaps.
-These were sold by solid insurance companies liked AIG.
+The investors took all the risk of default, but they didn't worry about the risk because they had insurance, called credit default swaps.
+These were sold by solid insurance companies like the American International Group.
 Thanks to this insurance, investors snapped up the derivatives.
-In time, everyone owned them, including pension funds, large banks, hedge funds and even individual investors.
+In time, everyone owned them, including pension funds, large banks, hedge funds, and even individual investors.
 Some of the biggest owners were Bear Stearns, Citibank, and Lehman Brothers.